George V. Murry

-George Vance Murry, S.J.
-(December 28, 1948 – June 5, 2020) was an American prelate of the Catholic Church and member of the Society of Jesus.
-He served as bishop of the Diocese of Youngstown from 2007 to 2020.
+George Vance Murry III (December 28, 1948 – June 5, 2020) was an American Catholic prelate and member of the Society of Jesus who served as the Bishop of Youngstown from 2007 to 2020.

-Murry previously served as an auxiliary bishop of the Archdiocese of Chicago from 1995 to 1998 and as bishop of the Diocese of Saint Thomas in the U.S. Virgin Islands from 1998 to 2007 He submitted his resignation in May 2020 after suffering a relapse of leukemia, but died before it was accepted.
+Murry previously served as an auxiliary bishop for the Archdiocese of Chicago from 1995 to 1998 and as Bishop of Saint Thomas from 1998 to 2007.
+He submitted his resignation from Youngstown in May 2020 after suffering a relapse of leukemia, but died before it was accepted.

 Biography

 Early life

-Murry was born in Camden, New Jersey, on December 28, 1948, to Viola Murry and George Vance Murry II.
+George Vance Murry III was born in Camden, New Jersey, on December 28, 1948, to Viola Murry and George Vance Murry II.
 He originally belonged to the African Methodist Episcopal Church but converted to Catholicism when he was a child while attending a parochial school in Baltimore, Maryland.
 He later graduated from Camden Catholic High School in Camden, New Jersey.

 Murry attended St. Joseph's College in Philadelphia, St. Thomas Seminary in Bloomfield, Connecticut, and St. Mary's Seminary in Baltimore, obtaining a Bachelor of Philosophy degree in 1972.
 In that same year, he was admitted as a member of the Society of Jesus.
 After completing his period of novitiate in 1974, Murry obtained a Master of Divinity degree from the Jesuit School of Theology at Berkeley in Berkeley, California, and a Masters and Doctorate in American Cultural History from George Washington University in Washington, D.C.